Chart Color Schemes

 Population growth drivers in Narre Warren - South West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Narre Warren - South West's population was approximately 15,527 as of February 2026.
-From the 2021 Census, this shows an increase of 769 people, a 5.2% rise from the previously reported 14,758 inhabitants.
-This change is estimated based on the ABS's June 2024 figure of 15,452 and validated new addresses since the Census date.
-The population density is around 1,667 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Narre Warren - South West has exhibited a compound annual growth rate of 1.0%, outperforming its SA3 area.
-Overseas migration accounted for approximately 69.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Narre Warren - South West's population is around 15,527 as of Feb 2026.
+This reflects an increase of 769 people (5.2%) since the 2021 Census, which reported a population of 14,758 people.
+The change is inferred from the estimated resident population of 15,452 from the ABS as of June 2024 and an additional 191 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,667 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Narre Warren - South West has demonstrated resilient growth patterns with a 1.0% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 69.3% of overall population gains during recent periods.

 Frequently Asked Questions - Population